Vote approaching for new Victor-Farmington Library: ‘We have a difference of opinion here’

-VICTOR, FARMINGTON, N.Y (WROC) — In about a month, the Town of Victor will vote on a major expansion for their library.
-The proposed 24,000 square-foot facility is estimated to cost $16.6 million at 160 School Street in the village.
+VICTOR / FARMINGTON, N.Y (WROC) — In about a month, the Town of Victor will vote on a major expansion for their library.
+The proposed 24,000 square-foot facility will cost $16.6 million.

 Some say it’s smart move, to prepare for a growing population.
 Others, say the money isn’t worth it.